The strand tangle model provides a simple, correct and complete model of relativistic quantum gravity.

 Asselmeyer-Maluga explored the motion of space between strands, instead of the strands themselves.

-These proposals for descriptions of the vacuum are equivalent to that with strands.
+All these proposals for descriptions of the vacuum are subsets of the strand tangle model.
 (Therefore, strands can still be called the "only" road to quantum gravity.)
-However, the proposals differ because they have not continued yet to a description of matter and radiation particles.
+However, the proposals differ because they have not yet continued to a description of matter and radiation particles.
 For example, none of these proposals contains a description of the graviton.

 Strand cosmology

 Both strands and superstrings imply gravity.
-The strand model differs from superstring theory in many ways.
-The strand model implies that there are no higher dimensions, no supersymmetry, no string tension, no E8 or SO(32) gauge goups, no GUT, no string action(s), no fundamental Lagrangian, no landscape, no moduli, no membranes, no compactifications, no dualities and no trans-Planckain effects.
-In the strand model, nature is neither continuous nor discrete.
-Compared to superstrings, strands have different definitions of wave functions, of Planck units, and of space-time.
-In the strand model, particles are tangles of several strands in three dimensions; in superstring theory, particles are oscillating superstrings or membranes in 10 or 11 dimensions.
-There are no anomaliss in the strand model, so there is no need to add higher dimensions to get rid of them.
-Strands are featureless; superstrings carry fields and have tension.
-Particles and the vacuum state differ in the two approaches.
+The strand model is three-dimensional and simpler: strands imply that there are no anomalies, no higher dimensions, no string tension, no supersymmetry, no larger gauge groups, no fundamental Lagrangian or action, no landscape, no moduli, no membranes, no compactifications, no swampland, and no dualities.
+Compared to superstrings, strands have different definitions of wave functions, of elementary particles, of gauge interactions, and of empty space-time.
+Strands are featureless, whereas superstrings carry fields and have tension.
+In the strand model, particles are tangles of several strands in three dimensions.
+In superstring theory, particles are oscillating superstrings or supermembranes in higher dimensions.

 Publications on strand quantum gravity